kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

   - Go to the search bar and type email & account, add a work or school account.
 This should fix the problem.
 ![Screenshot](images/screenshot446.jpg)
 ---
-## Shared Folder Access Issues

-### User Can't Access Team File on Share folder
-- User raised a ticket: "I can access my personal folder but can't access my team's folder on our file share."
-- Reached out to get more information on the name and path of the team folder the user is trying to access.

-- Got a response: The user needs access to the **F: drive** (department folder).
-- Replied back: “I need approval and will request for one immediately.”

-- Confirm access approval via **finance department manager** (keep the approval document).
-### Granting Access via File Server
-- Identify the security group via **File Server**:
-  - Right-click the shared folder → Properties → Security tab → Note the group name.

-- Open **Active Directory Users & Computers**, search the user (e.g., Rick Berkle):
-  - Right-click → Properties → Go to the *Member Of* tab → Add to the security group.

-- Reached out to the user to try logging off and back in.

-- Access confirmed by the user.

 ---